 Habitat

-Indochinese Serow in its habitat at Khao Yai National Park, Thailand.
+Indochinese Serow in its habitat in Khao Yai National Park, Thailand.
 The species is likely to tolerate moderately degraded habitat well.
 Photo: Tontan-Travel, www.tontantravel.com

 It is likely to tolerate moderately degraded habitat well, due to its presence in natural karst scrubland, though it is unlikely to be present in heavily disturbed areas such as agricultural land (W. Duckworth pers. comm.
 2006), and has been documented amidst secondary forests and swidden in at least one landscape mosaics of such habitats and ‘primary’ forest (W. G. Robichaud in litt. to R. Timmins pers. comm.
 2008).
 The species also appears to persist well in small habitat isolates, both naturally (i.e. Cambodia; R. J. Timmins pers. comm.
 2008) and due to habitat loss (i.e. Thailand; Lekagul and McNeely 1988).
 (2)